opela05/stupidsoot/README.md

 ### Soot Sprite Companion

 - An animated pixel soot sprite that walks, idles, and follows your mouse cursor.
+These sprites were hand-animated by me on [Piskelapp.com](https://www.piskelapp.com/).
 - Appears every 25 minutes to provide a periodic, mindful, and entertaining presence.
 - Optional interactivity allows you to drag/drop the soot sprite or let it roam freely.